osmosis-labs/osmosis/x/protorev/protorev.md

 In order to track how much profit the developers can withdraw at any given moment, the module tracks the number of days since module genesis.
 This gets incremented in the epoch hook after every day.
 When a trade gets executed by the module, the module will determine how much of the profit from the trade the developers can receive by using `daysSinceModuleGenesis` in a simple calculation.

 If the developer account is not set (which it is not on genesis), all funds are held in the module account.
-Once the admin account is set through a successful governance proposal, the developer address can be set and will start to automatically receive a share of profits every week through the epoch hook.
+Once the developer address is set by the admin account, the developer address will start to automatically receive a share of profits every week through the epoch hook.
 The distribution of funds from the module account is done through `SendDeveloperFeesToDeveloperAccount`.
 Once the funds are distributed, the amount of profit developers can withdraw gets reset to 0 and profits will start to be accumulated and distributed on a week to week basis.

 # Governance Proposals